 More MPG across all vehicles, from cars, to SUVs, vans and pickups

 Consumers enjoy much choice when shopping for energy-efficient autos.
-In 2017, there were more than 490 models on sale that achieved high mileage, including about 43 hybrids, 19 plug-in hybrids, and 30 electric vehicles.
+More than 480 models are on sale that achieve high mileage, including about 45 hybrids, 34 plug-in hybrids, 21 electric, and three fuel cell electric vehicles.
 Customers are also finding fuel efficiency gains to the traditional gasoline engine.Find out what people drive in your state

 What Consumers Buy